oeyiowuawi/Vundabar/README.md

 ## Usage

-When creating a new ROH app, a few things need to be setup and a few rules adhered to.
-ROH basically follows the same folder structure as a typical rails app with all of the model, view and controller code packed inside of an app folder, configuration based code placed inside a config folder and the main database file in a db folder.
+When creating a new Vundabar app, a few things need to be setup and a few rules adhered to.
+Vundabar basically follows the same folder structure as a typical rails app with all of the model, view and controller code packed inside of an app folder, configuration based code placed inside a config folder and the main database file in a db folder.

-View a sample app built using ROH framework [Here](https://github.com/andela-gogbara/Todo)
+View a sample app built using Vundabar framework [Here](https://github.com/andela-oeyiowuawi/Todo)

 ## Key Features